SoftwareGuy/NodeListServer/README.md

 ```

 **To stop the server:**
 1. Simply CTRL+C the running Node Process, or you can use `kill`/`pkill` to kill the node instance.
-I'd recommend using `ps aux` and `kill <pid>` carefully, because `pkill node` would try to kill all node instances on your box.
+I'd recommend using `ps aux` and `kill <pid>` carefully, because `pkill node` would try to kill all node instances on your box - no bueno.

 ### Updating NodeListServer